Date: March 2020

-Once the accident has been investigated and a remedial action plan determined, the completed report should be forwarded to the appropriate manager and safety committee as identified in the organization’s AWAIR policy (see below).
-The report should be reviewed by the safety committee and a manager assigned responsibility to implement the remedial action plan.
+Once the accident has been investigated and a remedial action plan determined, the completed report should be forwarded to the appropriate manager and to the safety committee as identified in the organization’s AWAIR policy (see below).
+The report should be reviewed by the safety committee and a manager should be assigned responsibility to implement the remedial action plan.

 Senior management should follow up to ensure that the remedial action plan has been implemented to prevent the accident from occurring again.
 The safety committee and management should periodically review all accident data to determine if the same types of accidents continue to occur or if more accidents are occurring at a particular location.
 If so, corrective action should be taken immediately.
 The safety committee can also play an important role in accident review and remedial action planning.

 - Determine what went wrong